truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/Services/FTPServiceScreenSCALE.md

  - scaletftp
 ---

 {{< toc >}}

 The [File Transfer Protocol (FTP)](https://tools.ietf.org/html/rfc959) is a simple option for data transfers.
-The SSH options provide secure config file transfer methods, while the Trivial FTP options provide simple config file transfer methods.
+The SSH options provide secure transfer methods for critical objects like configuration files, while the Trivial FTP options provide simple file transfer methods for non-critical files.

 The **FTP** service has basic and advanced setting options.
 Click the <i class="material-icons" aria-hidden="true" title="Configure">edit</i> for **FTP** to open the **Basic Settings** configuration screen.